hydephp/develop/docs/digging-deeper/troubleshooting.md

 # Troubleshooting

 Since Hyde has a lot of "magic" features which depend on some base assumptions, there might be some "gotchas" you might run into.
-Here are some I can think of, did you find a new one?
+Here are some common issues you might encounter.
+Did you find a new one?
 Send a PR to [update the docs](https://github.com/hydephp/docs)!

 >info Tip: You can run `php hyde validate` to run a series of tests to help you catch common issues.